 Alonzo King has been called a visionary choreographer, who is altering the way we look at ballet.
-King calls his works ‘thought structures’ created by the manipulation of energies that exist in matter through laws, which govern the shapes and movement directions of everything that exists.
+King calls his works "thought structures" created by the manipulation of energies that exist in matter through laws, which govern the shapes and movement directions of everything that exists.
 Named as a choreographer with "astonishing originality" by the New York Times, Alonzo King LINES Ballet has been guided by his unique artistic vision since 1982.

 "Alonzo King is one of the few, true Ballet Masters of our times.
 His intimacy with Ballet's multiple histories has made his choreography rich with the complex refractions that demonstrate a full command of the art's intricacies..."
 William Forsythe, Frankfurt Ballet

 "I watched him in our rehearsals and you see how meticulous and what a perfectionist he is - how clear he is on what he wanted.
 And the movement he elicited from the dancers - it was just so delicious, I had never seen them dance that way before."
 Judith Jamison, Alvin Ailey American Dance Theater